KShah707/KShah707.github.io/README.md

 ### Personal Projects

+##### An Intuitive Peek into GPT, for Non-Technical Nerds (March 2023)
+I gave a lecture to the UConn Consulting Group, describing some of the big ideas behind language models like GPT-4 in a visual and intuitive way.
+It was highly reviewed ("one of the most impressive displays of synthesizing complex information I've ever seen") by students and alumni.

+You can access it [on YouTube](https://youtu.be/ExDQ7eXd49Q)!

 ##### Keyur's Creative Projects Blog (Early 2022)
 I spent ~four months working on one creative/entrepreneurial coding project each week and blogging about it at [keyurscreativeprojects.substack.com](keyurscreativeprojects.substack.com).
 The posts are still archived for future readers.